19 Sights in Rzeszów, Poland (with Map and Images)

 Show sight on map

-The Cathedral of the Sacred Heart of Jesus in Rzeszów, owned by the Rzeszów Cathedral of the Sacred Heart of Jesus, is a church at W. Sikorskiego Avenue in the south-eastern part of the city in Zaleskie Błonia.
-Built as a votive offering for 600 years of the existence of the Przemyśl diocese.
-The first temple built in Rzeszów after World War II.
+The Cathedral of the Sacred Heart of Jesus in Rzeszów, owned by the Cathedral of the Sacred Heart of Jesus in Rzeszów, is a church on W. Sikorskiego Avenue in the south-eastern part of the city in the Zaleskie commons.
+It was built as a votive offering for 600 years of the existence of the Diocese of Przemysl.
+The first church built in Rzeszów after World War II.
 Since 1982, the statue of Our Lady of Fatima has been venerated there.

 Wikipedia: Katedra Najświętszego Serca Pana Jezusa w Rzeszowie (PL), Website, Facebook